A go-to-market strategy explains who a product is for, why they should buy it, how it will be priced, and how the company will reach and sell to them.

 The output is a documented plan that aligns marketing, sales, and product teams around the same target, message, and timeline.
 Without it, each team operates on different assumptions.

-Companies waste 40-60% of their marketing budget when they lack a clear GTM strategy.
+Companies without a clear GTM strategy waste a significant share of their marketing budget.
 Every dollar spent without knowing your ICP, positioning, and channel priorities is a guess.
 A documented GTM strategy turns guesses into bets with known odds.

 Treating GTM as a one-time exercise instead of a living document